arathinair11/Satellite-Imagery/README.md

 # Cloud-Free Satellite Image Preprocessing

-This repository consist of Python code for extracting cloud-free Sentinel-2 Lagos image from Google Earth Engine.
+This repository consist of Python code for extracting cloud-free Sentinel-2 images for Lagos, Accra and Nairobi from Google Earth Engine.

 ### Running the Code
 To run the script in the desired Python environment select the following
-* Google Colab - Lagos_Cloud_Free_Satellite_Image.ipynb
+* Google Colab(.ipynb)
-* PyCharm - lagos_cloud_free_satellite_image.py
+* PyCharm(.py)

 ### Parameters chosen to fine-tune the image